lisadunlap/LADS/README.md

 ## Getting started

-1. Clone this repo (or if you are working with me fork this repo)

-2. Install the dependencies for our code using Conda.
+1. Install the dependencies for our code using Conda.
 You may need to adjust the environment YAML file depending on your setup.

     ```
     conda env create -f environment.yaml
     ```
-3. Launch your environment with `conda activate LADS` or `source activate LADS`
+2. Launch your environment with `conda activate LADS` or `source activate LADS`

-4. Fix any misc bugs that you find :p
+3. Compute and store CLIP embeddings for each dataset (see below)

+4. Run one of the config files and be amazed (or midly impressed) by what LADS can do

 ## Code Structure
 The configurations for each method are in the `configs` folder.
 To try say the baseline of doing normal LR on the CLIP embeddings: